AdityaMitra5102/ML-DSA-WebAuthn/draft-vitap-ml-dsa-webauthn.md

 The authenticator MUST verify whether any credential mentioned in the list of "excludeCredentials" in the public key credential creation object is already present on the authenticator, and in such cases it will return the error code in accordance with {{CTAP}}.
 Further authenticator MUST perform all additional checks involving authenticator PIN, User presence, user verification etc in accordance with Section 5.1 of CTAP.

-The authenticator SHALL use ML-DSA-65 or ML-DSA-44 if included in `alg` -49 or -48 respectively are available in the public key credential parameters.
-If the parameters are not present, the authenticator SHALL behave in accordance with the "Backward Compatibility Considerations" section of this document.

 The authenticator generates ML-DSA keypair in accordance with Section 5.1 of FIPS 204 and unique Key ID.
 The public key is COSE encoded following {{-ML-DSA-COSE}} and is a part of the attestedCredentialData.

 After passing all checks in accordance with section 5.1 of CTAP, the authenticator SHOULD create the attestation statement.
 The authData is created in accordance with WebAuthn and CTAP specifications and the clientDataHash is appended to it.
 This is signed with the private key of the generated keypair.
 The attestation statement is generated in accordance with CTAP and WebAuthn.